Exercise of the Week: Close Grip Lat Pulldown (V-bar)

 The primary muscles stressed in this movement are the muscles in your upper back (latissimus dorsi – center of the back).
-The secondary muscles stressed are the shoulders and biceps.
+The rear the forearm flexors, rotator cuff complex, rear deltoids, and biceps are secondary muscles recruited.

 Starting Position